 This is particularly important for companies who know they can’t compete on price point—and with Amazon and other giants in the online retail mix, not many businesses can.
 In addition, when customers are buying online they can’t physically interact with your product.
-To fill that tactile void, you need to build a story that consumers can see themselves in—and one that makes them like what they see.]2.
-Your digital marketing strategy is lacking
+To fill that tactile void, you need to build a story that consumers can see themselves in—and one that makes them like what they see.]

 So your company has created a winning brand story.
 How do you tell it to the widest possible audience?
 You can build a beautiful website, weave a compelling origin story, but if you don’t have a marketing plan to promote these attributes, you might as well be shouting into a black hole.
 Thus, your digital marketing plan becomes the next essential piece of your overall DTC strategy.